Alex-265/HomesPlugin/README.md

 ## WARNING

-This Plugin is was made in 2 hours and is still in Alpha!
+This Plugin is in Beta, some Bugs may Occurr, please start an Issue, if you notice unexpected behaviour

 ## Download
 [Github](https://github.com/Alex-265/HomesPlugin/releases/tag/Release)